nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-warning"> :exclamation: **Caution:**

-* At least one of the optional fields must be provided.
-* When editing tags, all existing tags of the client will be replaced with the new tags.
+At least one of the optional fields must be provided. <br> When editing tags, all existing tags of the client will be replaced with the new tags.
 </div>

 **Parameters**: